-We see that our proposed methodology performs uniformly better than both PCA and the same model without an $M$-matrix.
-That is evidence that including an M-Matrix in the model does indeed lead to superior estimation performance.
+We see that our proposed methodology performs uniformly better than both PCA and the same model without $M$-matrices.
+That is evidence that including $M$-matrices in the model does indeed lead to superior estimation performance.
 Allowing for correlated factors also seems to lead to improvements in estimation error, demonstrating the usefulness of that addition to our modeling framework.
 We report MSE and 95\% Credible Interval coverage results for both the latent factors and loadings in Appendix B.

 We next compare our model (IRT-M) with the other Bayesian method (IRT), in terms of speed of convergence of the MCMC sampler for estimating the latent factors.
 To perform that comparison we use the version of the Effective Sample Size (ESS) statistic proposed in \cite{vehtari2021rank}.
 Results are shown in Table \ref{tab:thetaess}; larger values denote more information being captured in the Markov chain.
 We see that IRT-M displays similar or better convergence to simple IRT after the same number of iterations.
 This is generally true for both the version of our model with correlated factors and the version without; however, the uncorrelated model displays overall best convergence.
 This is expected, as exploring the posterior of correlated factors is generally harder than exploring that of uncorrelated factors.
 In addition, Tables \ref{tab:thetagew} and \ref{tab:thetarhat} in Appendix B show that our models achieve similar convergence performance according to other widely used MCMC convergence statistics.